Background

 Acute Limb Ischemia

-- Classic presentation—the 6 Ps: Pain, Pallor, Pulselessness, Paresthesia, Paralysis, and Poikilothermia (coolness).[10]
+- Classic presentation—the 6 Ps: Pain, Pallor, Pulselessness, Paresthesia, Paralysis, and Poikilothermia (coolness) (Rutherford 2018).
 Motor and sensory deficits indicate advanced ischemia requiring urgent intervention.

-- Immediate management: Systemic anticoagulation with intravenous unfractionated heparin (unless contraindicated) should be initiated immediately to prevent thrombus propagation.
+- Immediate management: Systemic anticoagulation with intravenous unfractionated heparin (UFH) (unless contraindicated) should be initiated immediately to prevent thrombus propagation.
 Severity staging using the Rutherford classification (I–III) guides treatment urgency.
-Catheter-directed thrombolysis is appropriate for Rutherford I–IIa (viable or marginally threatened limb without motor deficit).
+Catheter-directed thrombolysis (CDT) or endovascular thrombectomy (ET) are appropriate for Rutherford I–IIa (viable or marginally threatened limb without motor deficit).
+Recent meta-analyses indicate that ET provides comparable limb salvage rates to CDT while potentially reducing procedural time and bleeding risks (Kusumowardani 2026).
 Rutherford IIb (immediately threatened limb with motor deficit) requires emergent surgical or endovascular revascularization within hours to prevent irreversible tissue loss.
-Rutherford III (irreversible ischemia with rigor and fixed mottling) contraindicates revascularization due to futility and high risk of reperfusion injury, compartment syndrome, and systemic complications [4].
+Rutherford III (irreversible ischemia with rigor and fixed mottling) contraindicates revascularization due to futility and high risk of reperfusion injury, compartment syndrome, and systemic complications (Gerhard 2016)📄.
+In pediatric populations, management of acute limb ischemia (ALI) requires specialized consideration of vessel size and etiology, with a focus on anticoagulation and tailored surgical or endovascular approaches (Meyer 2026).

 Rutherford ALI Classification